pipwerks/PDFObject/readme.md

 PDFObject is a lightweight JavaScript utility for dynamically embedding PDFs in HTML documents.
+This modified version fixes a compatibility issue with Jest tests.  *All other information below applies to the original PDFObject package*

 Copyright (c) 2008-2018 Philip Hutchison
 MIT-style license: http://pipwerks.mit-license.org/